DDATT/American-Sign-Language-with-Mediapipe/README.md

 * You have installed Anaconda python 3.8 or newer.
 * You have installed Tensorflow (or Tensorflow GPU).
-* If you haven't installed Tensorflow yet, you can install it from this tuturial below: https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tensorflow-installation
+* If you haven't installed Tensorflow yet, you can install it from this tuturial: https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tensorflow-installation